 But if it's a stranger sitting at a table next to you talking loudly on his phone, I suggest moving to another table or shifting your focus elsewhere if you can.
 An attempt to correct this behavior outright could lead to a confrontation.

 The more public you are and the greater the relational distance is between you and someone else, the less inclined you should be to interfere or suggest a change in behavior.
 For instance, if you are at a concert and someone is throwing food, you should not interfere, but should seek out a person whose job it is to handle the disruption.

 Even though etiquette usually calls for us to avoid correcting behaviors, there are situations that warrant it.
-Especially when someone is in danger.
+Especially when someone is in danger of being hurt.

 If you decide to correct someone, or feel the situation requires your involvement, remember to:

 The majority of times when you feel the need to correct behaviors are great opportunities to practice self-control.
 It's always better to mind your own manners rather than someone else's.